Montez’s late TD pass ruins Frost debut, gives CU 33-28 win

+CU (2-0) wrested momentum at that point.
+Montez's 8-yard pass to Jay MacIntyre made it a one-point game, and the Buffs missed two chances to take the lead when James Stefanou was wide right and left with two field-goal tries.
+But Nebraska couldn't put the Buffs away, failing to convert a fourth-and-1 and Martinez throwing an interception before Montez got his last chance.

+"After (Stefanou) missed the second one," coach Mike MacIntyre said, "our defensive guys were in the huddle saying, 'We're going to stop them.'
+The offensive guys were saying, 'We're going to get the ball and go down and score.'
+I didn't have to say a word."

-Colorado got the ball for the last time with 2:23 left after Nebraska quarterback Adrian Martinez went out of the game because of an injury.
+Colorado (2-0) got the ball for the last time with 2:23 left after Martinez went out of the game because of an injury.

 Montez moved the Buffaloes from their 23 to the Nebraska 41 before Ben Stille sacked him to set up a third-and-19 that became third and 24 after a false start.
-Montez overthrew Jay MacIntyre over the middle, but safety Aaron Williams was called for a personal foul for hitting the defenseless MacIntyre.
+Montez overthrew Jay MacIntyre over the middle, but safety Antonio Reed was called for a personal foul for hitting the defenseless receiver.

+"I got drilled," Jay MacIntyre said.
+"I kind of made eye contact before he hit me.
+We got a 15-yarder, so I'm glad he hit me."

-Given new life, Montez hit Shenault along the right sideline for the go-ahead score.
+Given new life, Montez hit Shenault along the right sideline for 40 yards and the go-ahead score with 1:06 to play.

-Sophomore walk-on Andrew Bunch, who took over for Martinez, moved the Huskers to the CU 21, but JD Spielman couldn't come down with the ball in the end zone on the game's final play.

-Martinez, the first Nebraska true freshman to start at quarterback in an opener, ran for 117 yards and two touchdowns and passed for 187 yards and another score.
-Martinez was injured on a short run with 3:29 left and had to be helped off the field.
+The Huskers (0-1) were playing their opener a week late.
+Last week's game against Akron was cancelled right after the opening kickoff because of inclement weather.

+"I will never make an excuse, but having a game last week certainly probably would have helped the way we came out and played," Frost said.
+"It is what it is.
+Those are the cards dealt to us."

 Montez was 33 of 50 for 351 yards and three touchdowns, with Shenault catching 10 balls for 177 yards.